 EXW 305 Physical Activity Instruction: Advanced.
-(1)
+(1) fall and spring

 Advanced-level instruction in a variety of physical activities.
 Continuation of EXW 105.
 May be repeated for credit.
 "Y" grade only.
 3 hours per week.
 Activity.
 Fee.
 See EXW Notes 1, 2.